vicelversa/AutomatedSeedboxSync/README.md

 The notify.sh script holds a ssh command to connect to your local client where the ASS script lives and execute it in a screen so you may monitor it locally.

 Example: ssh user@localclientIP "source .profile; screen -mdS ASS ~/ASS.sh"

---- Additional local Sonarr / Radarr Configuration Info ---

-In order to use Sonarr and Radarr locally, you must configure it to communicate with your seedbox torrent application so it can send torrents to it to download.
-This ASS script will handle downloading those files to a directory based on the torrent label name.
-We must then tell Sonarr and Radarr where to look for the completed transfers.

-In Sonarr / Radarr, navigate to Settings, then Download client and make sure Advanced Settings are shown.
-At the bottom there is a section for "Remote Path Mappings"

-Host is your seedbox public URL

-Remote Path is the directory on the seedbox finished torrents will end up.
--In this case, the rtorrent download client is set to set a label of "tv-sonarr" on all torrents sonarr sends to the seedbox.
--The rtorrent.rc config will move finished torrents to folders based on their label, so it will be something like: ~/files/tv-sonarr/

-Local Path is well...the local directory on your client where the ASS script will transfer the files.
-Example: /Multimedia/Downloading/tv-sonarr/

-Once sonarr/radarr sees the files in the local path, it will then process and copy those files to your media folders.
-The copy function is a limitation and will leave you with multiple copies of files in your LFTP transfer directories.
-You must also setup a cleanup post processing script to clean up those directories after successful import from sonarr/radarr.

-See the sonar and radarr cleanup scripts which are to be called via sonarr / radarr from: settings, connect, custom script and "on download, on upgrade"